truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/SystemBootScreensSCALE.md

 ### System Boot Actions

-**System Settings > Boot** screen displays four options at the top right of the screen.
+The **System Settings > Boot** screen displays four options at the top right of the screen.

 |Setting | Description |
 |--------|-------------|